Eulena/D3_Data/README.md

 This project/homework provides an analysis and visulization of healthcare risks in the United States.

 [View My Website](https://eulena.github.io/D3_Data/)
+### NOTE: When hovering over by state, wait for the cursor change to "arrow", then data will display.

 ## The following steps were completed to accomplish the homework: